 Yeah, I agree with Dedeswrkshop.
 I've had lettuce get frost on it, and it got damaged (I was able to remove the frost-damaged spots and the remainder was okay).
 You can try it, but I don't think it will be successful.

 Yeah, think about how soft frozen and thawed strawberries are.
 The freezing break the cell walls of the plant and it will loose its "crispness".
-If you are going to add it to soup or something, it should be fine.
-But it won't make a good salad.

 Why don't you make and freeze some lettuce soup.
 Try the following website and see if there are some lettuce soup recipes.